telerik/winforms-docs/controls/scheduler/appointments-and-dialogs/adding-a-custom-field-to-the-editappointment-dialog.md

 ---
 title: Adding a Custom Field to the EditAppointment Dialog
-page_title: Adding a custom field to the EditAppointment dialog | RadScheduler
+page_title: Adding a custom field to the EditAppointment dialog - WinForms Scheduler Control
-description: Adding a custom field to the EditAppointment dialog
+description: Learn how to add a custom field to the EditAppointment dialog in WinForms Scheduler.
 slug: winforms/scheduler/appointments-and-dialogs/adding-a-custom-field-to-the-editappointment-dialog
 tags: adding,a,custom,field,to,the,editappointment,dialog
 published: True